-When a player is assigned a bye for a round, they are considered to have won the match 1-0.
+When a player is assigned a bye for a round, s/he is considered to have won the match 1-0.
 Thus, that player earns 5 match points.
-A player's byes are ignored when computing their opponents' match-win and opponents' match-win percentages.
+A player's byes are ignored when computing his/her opponents' match-win and opponents' match-win percentages.